atlasbot/docs/docs/Tags/User/user.send.md

 # user.send [message] &lt;user&gt;

 Direct-messages a user a message.
+If the user does not allow direct-messages from guild members, this will throw an error.

 ### Context Requirements